 |31 Jan 1959||We gradually leave the Auspiya valley, the rise is continuous, but quite smooth.
 Photo|

-Very nice guy from the Ural Expeditions & Treks, Ivan, met me at the airport and took me straight to the sports equipment store and bought the smallest size polar suit which is still very big for me, in which I look like a bomb squad.
+Very nice guy from the Ural Expeditions & Tours, Ivan, met me at the airport and took me straight to the sports equipment store and bought the smallest size polar suit which is still very big for me, in which I look like a bomb squad.
 It is so heave that I might as well clear explosives in it.
 Specially if I turn my butt towards the explosion because it has some heavy duty asbestos plates on the buttocks.

 Jokes I told story producer Lowell Goodman and he didn't find remotely funny: